skybert/skybert-net/src/craftsmanship/things-i-wish-i-was-told.md

 For a short time, 2-3 years, I was employed as a consultant providing Java and Linux services to clients.
 During these few years, I worked on a number of projects, all with large code bases.
-Lots of legacy (that's the biggest different between coding in university and in the real world, the size of the code base).
+Lots of legacy (that's the biggest difference between coding in university and in the real world, the size of the code base).
 More than anything, these years taught me (forced me!) to read lots and lots of other people's code.